Fallen-Breath/tweakermore/docs/document-en_us.md

 iff the item stack is the only most numerous one

 and then close the container

 - Category: Features
 - Type: hotkey togglable boolean (Tweak)
+- Default value: *no hotkey*, `false`
+- Mod restrictions:
+  - Required mods:
+    - Item Scroller (`itemscroller`)

+### autoFillContainerIgnoreEnderChest

+Ignore ender chest container for autoFillContainer

+Notes: The way to check if a container GUI is from an ender chest, is by checking its title and size

+with a normal ender chest GUI, which might not be 100% accurate if the server is not that vanilla

+See also: option autoCleanContainerIgnoreEnderChest

+- Category: Features
+- Type: hotkey togglable boolean (Tweak)